In this FDD Talk post, you’ll learn the following:

 - Section I – Background information on the Dunn Brothers Coffee franchise opportunity, including relevant news updates

-- 2017 average, median, high, and low gross revenue for the 35 franchised and 2 affiliate-owned (separately stated) Dunn Brothers Coffee Shops in operation during the entire 12-month period ended December 31, 2017 and that offered Dunn Brothers Coffee’s full menu of food Products
+- 2018 average, median, high, and low gross revenue for the 33 franchised Dunn Brothers Coffee Shops in operation during the entire 12-month period ended December 31, 2018 and that offered Dunn Brothers Coffee’s full menu of food Products

-- 2017 average, median, high, and low gross margin percentage and labor cost percentage for the 12 franchised and 2 affiliate-owned (separately stated) Dunn Brothers Coffee Shops in operation during the entire 12-month period ended December 31, 2017, offered Dunn Brothers Coffee’s full menu of food Products, and submitted financial statements for the year ended December 31, 2017 to Dunn Brothers Coffee by April 20, 2018
+- 2018 average, median, high, and low gross margin percentage and labor cost percentage for the 10 franchised Dunn Brothers Coffee Shops in operation during the entire 12-month period ended December 31, 2018, offered Dunn Brothers Coffee’s full menu of food Products, and submitted financial statements for the year ended December 31, 2018 to Dunn Brothers Coffee by April 1, 2019

 Section I – Background Information